TransmitterPlans/DT3000-Transmitter-Files-/README.md

 # DT3000-Transmitter-Files-
-Files necessary for creating a DT3000 transmitter
+Most files for creating a DT3000 transmitter